Cheapest Car Insurance in Kansas for October 2025

 Vehicle damage if you're at fault won't be covered

-Without collision coverage, you'll pay all repair costs if you cause an accident.
-In Kansas, average property damage claims hit $4,825 in 2023, according to the Insurance Information Institute.
-That money comes straight from your pocket with minimum coverage.
-Add collision coverage to protect against expensive repairs.
+Minimum coverage doesn't include collision insurance, so you'll pay all repair costs for your car if you cause an accident.
+Average property damage claims in Kansas hit $4,825 in 2023, according to the Insurance Information Institute.
+Add collision coverage to protect against expensive repairs after at-fault accidents.

 hurricane icon